planeflight/watch_me/README.md

 ## Building

 Ensure CMake is installed.
 Then, install OpenCL drivers and OpenCV.
-Run:
+Modify build.sh to the appropriate Debug/Release:

 ```
 ./build.sh